This post contains affiliate links. See our disclosure policy here.

 About This Syrup

-I made this syrup for the first time for the Partridge in a Pear Tree, a Christmas cocktail created by food writer and author Jessica Strand.
+When making drinks with earth-inspired flavors, simple syrups made with various teas are quick way to infuse their flavors.
+This recipe is for a homemade pine syrup that was first used in the Partridge in a Pear Tree, a Christmas cocktail created by food writer and author Jessica Strand.
 The recipe in her book Very Merry Cocktails: 50+ Festive Drinks for the Holiday Season didn’t call for woodsy pine, spruce, or birch-flavored ingredients at all, but we decided to add them in as a nod to the “tree” part of the drink’s name and for more complexity.
 The latter two came from a unique bottle of bitters made by Crude Bitters & Sodas, but the pine came from this syrup I made at home using loose leaf pine tea.

 Syrup Ingredients